-If I close the setting or on my retirement, I will keep documentation for as long as legally required by the purpose for which it was collected.
-There is no absolute duty to encrypt data stored online but I will keep it as securely as possible during the retention period (see Article 32 of GDPR for more information).
+Should the setting close, all documentation will be retained for the legally required duration pertinent to the purpose for which it was collected.
+While there is no absolute duty to encrypt data stored online, we commit to maintaining the highest possible security standards during the retention period, as outlined in Article 32 of the GDPR.